Stock analysis is often a definitive decision driver for any trader.

 Technical Stock Analysis

-A technical analysis is where historical data from stock prices is used to help with future price forecasts.
+Technical analysis is where you can use historical data from stock prices to help you with future price forecasts.

 Here are three important key metrics to consider when performing a technical stock analysis: